screeps/docs/source/contributed/sms_notifications.md

 {% endnote %}

 Head over to the [Twilio Signup](https://www.twilio.com/try-twilio) page to get started.
+There are many [international numbers](https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html) available.

 Once your account is created you will need to [Buy a Number](https://www.twilio.com/console/phone-numbers/search).
 The number should have SMS capabilities.